the Cake: Guidelines for the Decorator

 having each slice from the cake being even with each other (for example

-layer an inch; if it's 1/4 of an inch, make sure each other sliced
+layer an inch; if it's 3 inches, make sure each other sliced

-layer is 1/4 of an inch, too).
-When slices are cut from the finished
+layer is 3 inches, too).
+The result of evenly cut cake: when the slices are cut from the finished

 top and bottom of the cakes should be trimmed off.
 The top may be

-bowed inward or outward, depending on the baking, and the bottom may
+concave or convex, depending on the baking, and the bottom may

 hold a shell or two from the eggs.
-This also makes sure each cake
+Trimming the top and bottom also ensures each cake

-slice is uniform in color for each layer; no tell-tale brown for the
+slice is uniform in color for each layer; no tell-tale brown from the

 top or bottom.